 The National Constitution Center has just started daily classes on the Constitution: “daily live constitutional conversations for middle school, high school, and college students, available through Zoom, and accessible on home computer, laptop, or phone,” for eight weeks starting March 24.
 The Center offers many additional resources focused on the Constitution and where scholars agree and disagree on how to interpret it.

 At Hillsdale College Online a new 25-lecture course, The Great American Story: A Land of Hope, “explores the history of America as a land of hope founded on high principles.
 In presenting the great triumphs and achievements of our nation’s past, as well as the shortcomings and failures, it offers a broad and unbiased study of the kind essential to the cultivation of intelligent patriotism.”
 Hillsdale offers many additional courses aimed at adult learners.

-The Jack Miller Center lists scholars willing to virtually guest lecture and has curated high-quality video presentations and other online resources.
+Also for college students, the Jack Miller Center lists scholars willing to virtually guest lecture and has curated high-quality video presentations and other online resources.
 Other government and civics courses are available through Khan Academy and on the EdX platform (most notable are Princeton professor Robert George’s courses on Constitutional Interpretation and Civil Liberties).

 Annenberg Classroom’s resources include videos of Supreme Court justices teaching about the Constitution.
 Additional high-quality videos are online at Prager University.
 Don’t miss the PBS-quality three-video series with Judge Douglas Ginsburg, A More or Less Perfect Union, produced by the Free to Choose Network.

-The Thomas B. Fordham Institute’s lists of home-learning resources including and beyond civics, including top educational YouTube channels such as Liberty’s Kids and top podcasts for kids including History Chicks.
+See also the Thomas B. Fordham Institute’s lists of home-learning resources including and beyond civics, including top educational YouTube channels such as Liberty’s Kids and top podcasts for kids including History Chicks.